 I got in too early, put on too much risk, held my stop too tight, and didn’t give the trade any time or space to come good.

 The trade basically needed to pan out perfectly in order not to lose.
-I did not give it a chance.
+As a trader it is important to give yourself some margin of safety but I did not give it a chance.

 And yet, if I had held my stop just a little bit lower I would have made a nice profit, and I might even have considered this a good trade.